EBB Frequently Asked Questions

 Electronic Bluebook (EBB) is a secure test-taking program created by CompuTest that is downloaded onto a laptop computer configured for English language and regional settings and then used for typing in-class exams.
-Running EBB in Blocked mode essentially turns students’ laptops into simple word processors while the program is running.
+Running EBB in BLOCKED mode essentially turns students’ laptops into simple word processors while the program is running.

-Minimum specifications to safely use EBB should include:
+Can my laptop handle EBB?Minimum specifications to safely use EBB should include:

-Students with non-English language operating systems MUST
+Students with non-English language operating systems

 MUST take a test exam using EBB and prove to us that they have successfully passed the EBB test.
 We

 MUST see the printed test file.